Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 Observe that in the second and fourth cases, $R_i$ terminates in a horizontal integral tangle.
 In these cases, the tangle can be simplified by using the flype (@subsubsec-opo-flype) to move the horizontal crossings to be the right most summand, seen in @mont-ex-flypesimple.
-If this process is carried out for each summand in case two and four, the resulting summands all fall into cases one and three.
+When this process is carried out for each summand of the type in case two and four, the resulting summands all fall into cases one and three.

 ````{prf:example}
 :label: mont-ex-flypesimple